beala/xkcd-password/README.md

     ./xkpa.py -mxs '' 10
     owedsuffersunhealthierlatitudecurd'sprotractormilestone'snutcrackerscertifypossession's

+**Generate multiple passwords**

+    ./xkpa.py -c 5
+    1. excite-incriminating-wronged-veto
+    2. ordinariest-reverberation-remain-subsidy
+    3. noisiness-faraway-countrysides-straightens
+    4. hardening-bribes-children-helpings
+    5. calmest-outs-audition-cleaned

+This is useful if someone is looking over your shoulder.
+Generate 20 passwords, and pick one.
+Each password is numbered, because your choice should be decided before the passwords are generated (if you generate 20 passwords, decided on a number between 1 and 20 beforehand).
+This prevents the urge to cherry pick passwords and decrease entropy.

 ##Dictionary File##
 The dictionary file bundled with the script is from the `wamerican-small` package off Ubuntu.
 It strikes a nice balance between entropy and not having too many esoteric words.
 See README\_DICT for the associated licenses and credits.